 What is the Mind and Body Connection?

 Have you ever felt so nervous, your palms started to sweat?
 Or felt so worried you couldn’t fall asleep at night?
-This is the mind-body connection at work.
-Physical health and emotional health are intimately intertwined in what’s known as the mind-body connection.
+This is a perfect example of the mind-body connection at work.
+Our Physical health and emotional health are closely linked together and is what is referred to as the mind-body connection.

 How Are the Mind and Body Connected?

-The brain can produce certain chemicals that are linked to improving your health.
-This includes endorphins, which are produced to help the nervous system cope with stress or pain, and antibodies which are produced by the immune system in response to a foreign substance, to remove it from the body.
+The brain produces hundreds of chemicals that have the ability to improve your health.
+This includes endorphins, which are produced to help the nervous system to cope with stress or pain, and antibodies which are produced by the immune system in response to a foreign or unknown substance, to remove it from the body.

 The effects of your state of mind can impact the release of these chemicals.
 One of the biggest examples of this is the flight or fight response.
 If you’re feeling stressed or anxious, your body will act as though it’s under attack and will release hormones that either prompt you to stay or run.